 I’m excited to highlight theMobile Suit Gundam The Origin hardcovers because they are one of my favorites in the manga collection.
-If this is your first intro to Mobile Suit Gundam The Origin, I highly recommend it whether you are a fan of mecha or not.
-It’s a great starting place if you are looking to get into the Gundam universe, it features some of the best artwork I've ever seen in a manga, and it also has one of my favorite antagonists of all-time, Char.
+If this is your first intro to Mobile Suit Gundam The Origin, I highly recommend it whether you are a fan of mecha or not, because it's one of the best sci-fi manga to release so far.
+It’s a great starting place if you are looking to get into the Gundam universe, it features some of the best artwork I've ever seen in a manga, and it also has one of my favorite antagonists of all time, Char.

 Any who, it's no secret that I recommend checking out Mobile Suit Gundam The Origin whether it be through the anime or the manga, but if you are wanting to read the series, I highly recommend checking out the Mobile Suit Gundam The Origin hardcovers released by Vertical.
 But if you are wanting to watch it as well and are confused on where to start, definitely check out our Mobile Suit Gundam Watch Guide!

 In this review, I'll talk about the positives of picking up theMobile Suit Gundam The Origin hardcovers, what makes them different from other Mobile Suit Gundam The Origin manga releases, how the manga differs from the anime, and more!

 If you have yet to delve into MSG: The Origin yet whether it be through the anime or manga, the story follows young Amuro Ray.
 During an attack by Zeon on Side 7, Amuro stumbles upon the RX-78-2 and becomes its pilot even fighting against the mysterious and formidable Zeon pilot Char aka The Red Comet in his maiden battle.
 The two end up developing a rivalry; Each fascinated by the other and driven somewhat by their need to be victorious over the other.